 The entry-level '2' provides air-con, a touchscreen and a reversing camera, while upgrading to the mid-spec ‘3’ provides a larger screen and sat-nav.
 All models have advanced safety features, such as Forward Collision-Avoidance Assist, to help you prevent driving into the car in front, should it stop suddenly in town.

 If you like a place for everything, and everything in its place, then you'll love the Ceed's cabin.
 You can fit a large bottle of water into the door bins, and the glove box is a decent size, as is the cubby found underneath the front central armrest.
-There's enough space for a family of 5, and teenagers and adults can fit comfortably into the rear seats.
+There's enough space for a family of five, and teenagers and adults can fit comfortably into the rear seats.
 They will have more space if they are riding in the back of a Ford Focus or a Volkswagen Golf, though.

 When it comes to boot space, the Ceed turns the tables on its rivals by offering one of the best boots in the class.
 It’s equipped with a handy split-level floor which you can raise or lower - snazzy.
 In the lowest setting, the boot will easily accommodate two suitcases.